-As a Robert Crown health educator, we have been asked some interesting questions when we’re delivering a program to the 4th-8th graders.
+As a Candor Health Educator, we have been asked some interesting questions when we’re delivering a program to the 4th-8th graders.
 Everything from “Why do we grow hair down there?” to “Do identical twins have the same fingerprints?”.
 These tough questions many times are the reasons that parents shy away from “the talk”.
 They just don’t have all of the answers.
 We’re here to tell you…that’s OK!

 One study showed that elementary and middle school students only receive an average of 1.9 to 5.4 hours of sex education during the school year.
 Unfortunately, families cannot solely rely on schools to answer children’s questions about sex education.
 That means it is up to parents, guardians, or trusted adults to help fill in the blanks.

 Puberty can begin as early as age eight and continue through age sixteen and as we know ALOT happens…both physically and mentally.
 Therefore, it’s not surprising there are a ton of questions.
 Here are a few tips to help with “the talk”: